ANIKIMPA/innovatix-core/README.md

-# Core
+# innovatix-core

-The `core` app is the central hub of our Django project, designed to encapsulate the fundamental functionalities essential for the operation of the entire website.
+The `innovatix` app is the central hub of our Django project, designed to encapsulate the fundamental functionalities essential for the operation of the entire website.
 It acts as a foundational template, enabling the seamless integration and reuse of common features across various components of the application.
-By centralizing critical functionalities in the `core` app, we ensure consistency, reduce redundancy, and maintain a DRY (Don't Repeat Yourself) codebase.
+By centralizing critical functionalities in the `innovatix` app, we ensure consistency, reduce redundancy, and maintain a DRY (Don't Repeat Yourself) codebase.

 Detailed documentation is in the "docs" directory.